StanleyGan/StanleyGan.github.io/_posts/2018-07-18-multiprocessing.md

 tags : code
 ---

 Recently, I have the need to parallelize my code, especially for cross validation process in machine learning as I could not use sklearn's built in CV functions due to specific reason.
 I have no prior knowledge about multiprocessing and would gracefully admit that my coding skills are not splendid.
 However, due to the need of finishing my research project, I recently bumped into a post on stackoverflow which taught me how to parallelize nested loops in a pretty simple way.
-Thanks to Chris Arndt who posted his solution here: https://stackoverflow.com/questions/6974695/python-process-pool-non-daemonic.
+Thanks to Chris Arndt who posted his solution [here] (https://stackoverflow.com/questions/6974695/python-process-pool-non-daemonic).
 Here, I will briefly explain the code in a cross validation setting.

 Due to some reason related to `daemon` (explained in the post), we couldn't set up `Pool()` twice for each loop.
 Hence, we will need to define a class which overcomes that.